 These prevent all marine-based activities that may threaten undersea cables or pipelines.
 They can have the effect of protecting local species and habitat.
 If the positive effects are strong enough to meet the MPA standard, Cable and Pipeline Protection Zones could qualify for MPA status.
 They are established under the Submarine Cables and Pipelines Protection Act 1996.

-MPA plans, guidelines and analysis
+Marine Protected Areas plans, guidelines and analysis